ayo-codes/intro-to-apis-course/course-notes.md

 ### Video 4 - Remote APIs

+##Mynotes Remote APIs allow you to gain computational power as it allows you to use a computer else where to do the hardwork and your device acts as the receiver.

+REST - Representational State Transfer
+Another API style is GraphQL
+When an API is written in the REST format, it is said to be RESTFul

 * [Wikipedia - SOAP](https://en.wikipedia.org/wiki/SOAP)
 * [Wikipedia - Remote Procedure Call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call)
 * [SOAP and REST at Odds](https://thehistoryoftheweb.com/soap-rest-odds/)